dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 3. Conclusion

-As a reminder, we went through the creation of gateway class, and some gateway.
+As a reminder, we went through the creation of gateway class, and some gateways.
 Doing so, we identified that while there is a way to pass annotations to the service created by the gateway through the `spec.infrastructure.annotations` property.
 While there is also a dedicated crd ciliumgatewayclassconfigs.cilium.io to customize the gateway class, finally we pushed the customization on the gateway side rather than on the gateway class side.